The General Data Protection Regulation (GDPR) 25th May 2018.

 - Via written enrolment forms, feedback forms, or questionnaires

-- Over the phone and via sms text services
+- Over the phone and via sms text services or other messaging platforms and services

 - By using a credit card for payments